NSW Innovation and Productivity Scorecards

 Next steps - launching our digital scorecard

-A new digital scorecard, enabling data to be presented in real time and greater user interactivity, will be released later in 2022.
+A new digital scorecard, enabling data to be presented in real time and greater user interactivity, will be released in 2023.
 The new digital scorecard will incorporate data from the previous scorecards, enabling improved tracking of performance over time, and include updated data where available.